HaxePunk/haxepunk.com/tutorials/handling-collisions.md

 ## Assigning Hitboxes

 HaxePunk uses rectangles for all base-level collision between Entities.
-You define a rectanular collision area for your Entity, called it's **hitbox**, and then you can use HaxePunk's functions to test if an Entity's hitbox intersects with anothers'.
+You define a rectanular collision area for your Entity, called its **hitbox**, and then you can use HaxePunk's functions to test if an Entity's hitbox intersects with anothers'.
 So if we have an Entity called **Player**, in it we can define hitbox parameters like this:

 ```haxe
 import com.haxepunk.Entity;